gcmpar/CS12-MP1/README.md

 `Modifier` [Modifier](gamefiles/Modifier.py)
 - Manipulator of the whole game
-- Inteded for tank stat manipulation, as well as object collision/touch override
+- Intended for tank stat manipulation, as well as object collision/touch override
 - Can also include other external updates
 - Can be transferred between stages